kkh66/EncryptedTrans/README.md

-It is a scanning file application.
+It is a scanning file and storage application.

 <code>User upload file-> send to virus total scan-> wating the virus total api reply -> safe -> save it to the firebase</code>